JustaKris/Trump-Rally-Speeches-NLP-Chatbot/docs/reference/qa-system.md

-# RAG System Features
+# Q&A System (RAG)

 ## Overview

-This project implements a production-grade Retrieval-Augmented Generation (RAG) system for question-answering over a corpus of 35 political speeches (300,000+ words).
+This project implements a production-grade Retrieval-Augmented Generation (RAG) system for intelligent question-answering over a corpus of 35 political speeches (300,000+ words).
+The system combines semantic search, keyword matching, and large language models to provide accurate, well-sourced answers to natural language questions.

+**What It Does:**
+- Answers natural language questions about political speech content
+- Retrieves relevant context from a 35-speech corpus
+- Generates AI-powered answers with source citations
+- Provides confidence scoring and explainability
+- Extracts and analyzes entities mentioned in queries

+**Perfect For:**
+- Political speech research
+- Policy position analysis
+- Comparative speech analysis
+- Entity-specific question answering

 **Architectural Highlights:**
 - **Modular Design:** Separated concerns with dedicated components for search, confidence, entities, and document loading